-We had well over 100 questions so if we didn't manage to answer your question live, you should be able to find it below.
+Over the two webinars we had over 140 questions so if we didn't manage to answer your question live, you should be able to find it below.
+Questions are grouped according to their subject matter and those from the May webinar have been labelled as "(new)".